Fully Offline Reinforcement Learning

-This paper presents work whose goal is to improve the safety and efficacy of offline RL.
-Our work therefore takes significant steps towards the development of safe offline RL methods with accurate regret guarantees that act in ways that are predictable.
-We also hope our paper helps to re-frame the discourse on offline RL to focus on safety, practical efficacy and sample efficiency.
+\textbf{Broader impact:} This paper presents work whose goal is to improve the safety and efficacy of offline RL.
+Our work therefore takes a step towards the development of safe offline RL methods with accurate value estimate that act predictably once deployed.

-More generally, any advancement in RL should be seen in the context of general advancements to machine learning.
-Whilst machine learning has the potential to develop useful tools to benefit humanity, it must be carefully integrated into underlying political and social systems to avoid negative consequences for people living within them.
-A discussion of this complex topic lies beyond the scope of this work.